thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 24 July 2023
+### Daily Rundown on Tuesday, 25 July 2023

-- The average temperature today is 13.37˚C;
+- The average temperature today is 17.38˚C;
-- With highs of 16.81˚C and lows of 10.8˚C.
+- With highs of 17.38˚C and lows of 10.19˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->